clearlinux/clear-linux-documentation/source/clear-linux/tutorials/wordpress/web-server-install.rst

 discussion regarding phpMyAdmin, its documentation, the latest downloads, and other useful information.

-This tutorial uses the latest English version of phpMyAdmin to install it on our |CL| host system.
+In this tutorial, we use the latest English version of phpMyAdmin.

 #.
 Download the :file:`phpMyAdmin-<version>-english.tar.gz` file to your
    :file:`~/Downloads` directory.
 Here, <version> refers to the current